This year marks the tenth anniversary of the introduction of the iPhone.

 When Blackberry “went under” I grabbed the chance to claim a Nokia Lumia 830 as my work phone in 2014.
 It integrated well into the Windows 7 Enterprise environment and did everything one would want a work phone to do (including surviving a forceful encounter with a marble floor).
-The interface was radically different and sometimes became the envy of colleagues who were used to the familiar (and similar) iPhone and Android environments.
+The interface was radically different, and it sometimes became the envy of others who were used to the familiar (and similar) iPhone and Android environments.
 My wife also had one.

 The chromeless, distilled interface of WP7 was a million miles away from the skeuomorphism dominating Apple’s phones and Samsung’s copycat efforts.
 Where an iPhone served you static icons, a Windows Phone offered tiles with live information on them: a calendar surfacing your next appointments, a messaging app presenting snippets of texts, a phone app with your last missed call, and so on.

 And it was here that my Lumia 830 trumped.
 While I consider the customisable tiled interface sheer nonsense for a mouse-controlled desktop OS, it worked exceedingly well on touch-screen devices with small screens.
 It was stable.
 I was genuinely fond of it.

 That, unfortunately, was about it.
 No amount of pretty window dressing could compensate for the lack of really fun apps, including those by my employer/provider.